botovida/secure-api/README.md

         ]
     }
 ```
-c) There is a response message in event there are not payment records as shown below:
+c.
+There is a response message in event there are not payment records as shown below:
 ```
     "status": 404,
     "message": "There are no payment records"